BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

+* **The Relic**

-**The Relic** — When a model moves into base contact with an Objective marker, flip it over.
+When a model moves into base contact with an Objective marker, flip it over.
 If it is not the relic, remove it from the game.
 If it is the relic, the model takes possession of it and all other markers are removed.
 The relic is treated as a Heavy Object.

-***The Glories to be Had*** — The model that moves the relic off the board will be richly rewarded.
+* **The Glories to be Had**

+The model that moves the relic off the board will be richly rewarded.
 If this is a **Warrior**, it will count as rolling A Hero in the Making after the game.
 If this is a **Hero**, they will receive a free roll on the Experience table, in addition to any other Experience bonuses.
 If two models simultaneously carry the relic off the board, choose one of them to get the benefits.

 ![](../media/scenarios/battle_companies/recovery.jpg)

 ---

 ## CHANCE ENCOUNTER

-*Upon their travels through Middle-earth, two opposing Battle Companies have happened upon each other.
-A company that is seemingly alone, and with no support in sight, is not an opportunity to pass up lightly.
-As the companies engage, a solid tactical mind and skill at arms will see victory won.*

 **STARTING POSITIONS**